PyBites-Open-Source/questionnaire-api/README.md

 In order to maintain the code style consistency across entire project we use a code formatter.
 Therefore, we kindly suggest you to do the same whenever you push commits to this project.

 The python code formatter we chose is called black.
-Black is a great tool and it can be installed quickly by running `pip install black`.
+Black is a great tool and it can be installed quickly by running

+`pip install black`.

+or

+`python3.6 -m pip install black`

 It requires Python 3.6.0+ to run.

 __Usage__